Helco/zzdocs/docs/internal/Triggers.md

 ## SingleplayerStartpoint

-The name of the SingleplayerStartpoint triggers are propably deprecated, as [[Doorway|Triggers#Doorway]] took their place.
+The name of the SingleplayerStartpoint triggers are propably deprecated, as [Doorway](#doorway) took their place.
 Nevertheless these triggers appear in each overworld scene and in many duel scenes.
-In duel scenes their meaning is yet to be known (propably identical to [[MultiplayerStartpoint|Triggers#MultiplayerStartpoint]]), in overworld scenes however describes this trigger where to place the Amy if she was teleported by the console.
+In duel scenes their meaning is yet to be known (propably identical to [MultiplayerStartpoint](#multiplayerstartpoint)), in overworld scenes however describes this trigger where to place the Amy if she was teleported by the console.

 ## NpcAttackPosition